forfudan/MojoMiji/src/miji/basic/copy.md

 var b = a.copy()
 ```

 The `copy()` method in Mojo creates a new object in memory with the same value as the original object.
-This means that after copying, the two variables will refer to different memory locations, and changing one will not affect the other.
+This means that after copying, the two variables will refer to different memory locations (different objects), and changing one will not affect the other.

 Mojo's `copy()` method is similar to Python's `copy.deepcopy()` function, `copy.copy()` function, or the `copy()` method for **composite** types.
 For primitive types like integers, floats, and booleans, Python does not necessarily create a new object.